Anya Taylor-Joy Wants To Be The Next Tilda Swinton

 For Taylor-Joy, the weirder and more insane the characters, the easier it is for her to bring them to life.

-In Morgan, in theaters September 2, Taylor-Joy plays the title character, a genetically-modified "it" that is as emotionally fragile as it is physically destructive.
+In Morgan, in cinemas 2nd September, Taylor-Joy plays the title character, a genetically-modified "it" that is as emotionally fragile as it is physically destructive.
 Taylor-Joy manages to earn our sympathy, despite playing a non-human character, especially in her gripping action scenes opposite co-star Kate Mara.

 Refinery29 talked to Taylor-Joy about her role as Morgan, her attraction to complicated characters, and her love of Stranger Things.